Four days, four nights, 48 games and nothing but pure madness and bracket busting.

 7. D.J.
 Cooper – Ohio

-Cooper was the more steady of the stars for upstart Ohio, who were one of the first teams to shake up this year’s bracket by knocking out Big East power Georgetown.
+D.J.
+Cooper was the more steady of the stars for upstart Ohio, one of the first teams to shake up this year’s bracket by knocking out Big East power Georgetown.
 Cooper, along with teammate Armon Bassett, averaged 19.5 points per game in Ohio’s two games against Georgetown and Tennessee.
 Bassett struggled shooting against the Vols – posting just 7 points.
 Even though the Bobcats couldn’t keep the slipper on into the Sweet 16 – it was a great ride by Cooper and the state of Ohio.

 6. Danero Thomas – Murray State